All about Lake Tahoe Ski Areas

 Sugar Bowl Ski Resort is well known for its history, deep powder mountains, high annual snowfall, advanced-level terrains.

 The resort is one of the closest ski areas to Sacramento and the San Francisco Bay Area which also attract many weekend guests.

-Sugar Bowl Ski Resort has a total of 1650 acres skiable area, 103 runs for all levels.
+Sugar Bowl Ski Resort has a total of 1650 acres skiable area and 103 runs for all levels.

-Located in Incline Village, Nevada in the western United States, Diamond Peal ski resort is as beautiful as any other high-end luxury resort.
+Located in Incline Village, Nevada in the western United States, Diamond Peak ski resort is as beautiful as any other high-end luxury resort.

-The resort has a skiable area of around 655 acres with a top elevation of 8,540 feet (2,603m) with a vertical drop of 1,840 feet (561m).
+The resort has a skiable area of around 655 acres.
+The top elevation reaches 8,540 feet (2,603m) with a vertical drop of 1,840 feet (561m).

 Heavenly mountain ski resort has a top elevation of 10,067 feet (3,068m), with a base elevation of 6255 feet (1,907m).
-This resort is certainly a heaven for advanced skiers and snowboarders, looking to experience skiing like nowhere else.
+This resort is undoubtedly a haven for advanced skiers and snowboarders, looking to experience skiing like nowhere else.